matthewfranglen/postgresql-fdw/slides/02-contents.md

 ##  Contents

- * Querying from a Language
+ * Querying from a language

  * Querying multiple databases

- * Pushing complexity into the Database
+ * Pushing complexity into the database

  * Foreign Data Wrappers

- * Considerations
+ * Services